Antetokounmpo, Bucks rally late to to beat Clippers 105-100

 After trailing by seven points in the fourth quarter, the Bucks regained the lead 101-100 when Antetokounmpo made two free throws with 1:57 left.

-Khris Middleton then found Antetokounmpo for a dunk to make it 103-100 with 10.3 seconds left.
+Middleton found Antetokounmpo for a dunk to make it 103-100 with 10.3 seconds left.
 Antetokounmpo high-stepped up the court in celebration as the Clippers called a timeout.

-The Clippers took a 81-77 lead into the fourth quarter after an 18-4 run that included 12 points from Serge Ibaka, who finished with 15 points and 11 rebounds.
+George said after the game that the Clippers should have picked up the pace on offense down the stretch.
+Leonard agreed.

+“I thought we came down too slow,” Leonard said.
+“As a team, I don’t feel like we’re there yet.
+We’re looking to the sideline a lot for plays.
+I feel like our pace has pretty much slowed down.
+You’ve got to give them credit, though.
+They locked in.”

-Middleton scored 19 points, Donte DiVincenzo had 11 and Brook Lopez added 10 for the Bucks.
-Antetokounmpo had 14 rebounds and five assists.
+Donte DiVincenzo had 11 and Brook Lopez added 10 for the Bucks.

 TIP-INS

 Clippers: Leonard and George carried Los Angeles in the first half by scoring 30 of the Clippers’ 48 points.
 They got much more help in the second half, particularly from Ibaka and Williams.
+Ibaka scored 12 points during an 18-4 run that helped the Clippers carry an 81-77 lead into the fourth quarter.
 But everything fell apart in the last four minutes.

-Bucks: Jrue Holiday returned to action after missing 10 games due to the NBA’s health and safety protocols, though he showed some signs of rust.
-Holiday came off the bench midway through the first quarter and finished with two points and three assists in 18 minutes.
-The Bucks went 5-5 in the games Holiday missed.
+Bucks: Antetokounmpo has scored at least 35 points in four straight games, making him the first Bucks player to accomplish that feat since Kareem Abdul-Jabbar from Jan.
+6-14, 1973. ...
+The Bucks’ five-game winning streak follows a five-game skid that marked their longest losing streak since 2017.
+The Bucks went 5-5 in their 10 games without Holiday.

 UP NEXT